wints/documentation/recipes/deepviews.md

 #### Basic

 The first tab displays your new template and provides two sections:

 1. Deepview settings
   - Title
   - Key (The key that you will reference if you want to enable a specific tempalate in a [link](https://dev.branch.io/recipes/deepviews/#enabling-deepviews-per-link))
 2. App Settings (**Note:** These fields, when edited and saved, will become effective for your entire app)
   - OG Title
   - OG Description
   - OG Image Url

-{% image src='/img/deepviews/deepviews_editor_basic.png' third center alt='Deepviews tab' %}
+{% image src='/img/deepviews/deepviews_editor_basic.png' half center alt='Deepviews tab' %}

 #### Editor